robin850/dojo-rails/README.md

 ## License

 This project is released under the MIT license.
 See the `LICENSE` file for more information.
+Dojo Toolkit is available under either the terms of the modified BSD license or the Academic Free License version 2.1.
+Please see the `DOJO_LICENSE` file or [visit the official page](http://dojotoolkit.org/license) for more information.